KnucklesLT/wordleDupe/README.md

 ## WordleDupe

 Let me paint you a tale of my love for wordle.
 It was 2021 and we were a SOLID year and change into the pandemic.
 Most of us were confined at home to be good people for our friends and family but the boredom was immense.
-Then like a shining beacon of mental hope, came wordle, the (relatively) simple game of guessing a word and trying to guess the secret word based on the hints given from that first guess.
+Then like a shining beacon of mental hope, came wordle, the (relatively) simple game of guessing a five letter word and trying to guess the secret word based on the hints given from that first guess.

 The hints being,
 - whether the letter tiles turned black (letter not in the word)